-The group recognises income from the sale and leasing of motor vehicles with a maintenance and service obligation to customers.
-Whilst the sale of the motor vehicle is recognised immediately as revenue, the maintenance and service revenue is recognised as contract liabilities and released into revenue upon the performance of the maintenance and service obligation.

-Recognition of revenue involves significant judgment made by management, including whether contracts contain multiple elements and performance obligations which should be accounted for separately in accordance with IFRS 15 and the most appropriate method for recognition of revenue for identified elements and performance obligations.

-The key considerations relating to revenue recognition were:

-- Satisfaction of the performance obligation occurs when ownership of the goods are transferred to the customer depending on the terms and conditions of the contract - Rendering of services is recognised over time with reference to the following: proportion of the cost to total cost taking into account historical trends and time and material at the contractual rates. - Appropriateness of the identification of the multiple elements and performance obligations by management.

-- We evaluated the control environment around the initiation and processing of sales transactions to understand the generation of revenue into its separately identifiable elements. - We inspected a sample of sales transactions to underlying source documents, to ensure that revenue was appropriately recognised when the performance obligations are satisfied. - We inspected a sample of vehicle sales transactions before and after year end to assess whether revenue had been recognised in the appropriate period. - We assessed the reasonableness of contract revenue and contract profit or loss, related to sales of related services, recognised in terms of the stage of completion method, by analysing the portfolio of contracts for the identification of performance obligations and the appropriateness of the recognition of revenue in accordance with the performance obligations identified. - We assessed the appropriateness of the disclosures in the consolidated financial statements in accordance with IFRS 15, Revenue from contracts with customers.
+Key audit matter How the matter was addressed in our audit The group recognises income from the sale and leasing of motor vehicles with a maintenance and service obligation to customers.
+Whilst the sale of the motor vehicle is recognised immediately as revenue, the maintenance and service revenue is recognised as contract liabilities and released to revenue upon the performance of the maintenance and service obligation.
+Recognition of revenue involves judgment made by management, including whether contracts contain multiple elements and performance obligations which should be accounted for separately in accordance with IFRS 15 and the most appropriate method for recognition of revenue obligations.
+The key considerations relating to revenue recognition were: Satisfaction of the performance obligation occurs when control of the goods are transferred to the customer.
+Rendering of services is recognised over time with reference to the following: proportion of the cost to total cost taking into account historical trends and time and material at the contractual rates.
+Appropriateness of the identification of the multiple elements and performance obligations by management.
+Our audit procedures performed included the following: We evaluated the control environment around the initiation and processing of sales transactions to understand the generation of revenue into its separately identifiable elements.
+We inspected a sample of sales transactions to underlying source documents, to ensure that revenue was appropriately recognised when the performance obligations are satisfied.
+We inspected a sample of vehicle sales transactions before and after year end to assess whether revenue had been recognised in the appropriate period.
+We assessed the reasonableness of contract revenue and contract profit or loss, related to sales of service and maintence contracts, recognised in terms of the stage of completion method, by analysing the portfolio of contracts for the identification of performance obligations and the appropriateness of the recognition of revenue in accordance with the performance obligations identified.
+We assessed the appropriateness of the disclosures in the consolidated financial statements in accordance with LFRS 15, Revenue from contracts with customers.